 You should see that all the end-of-chapter questions are quite the resource for Step 2 learning.
 But how to grade their performance on these questions?
 The answer is: don't.
 Learning is still occurring.
 No grading please.
+For that, you can rely on the HPS.
 But you might consider setting a goal for the number of questions worked upon.
 For example, 10 questions.
 Dear student: Get through 10 questions and you'll have earned yourself a sticker, or better yet, a chocolate bar.
 Ultimately, the student should recognized that working on these EOC questions is great preparation for the unit exam.
 But beyond that, learning is its own reward.
 If all students could be brought to this understanding, we believe the bulk of problems in our nation's education system would melt away.